tbranyen/vim-typescript/README.md

 </p>

 A fast plugin that runs the TypeScript compiler in the background and writing output to the quickfix window.
+Will additionally run tslint if it is present in your project.

 **High level features:**

 - Uses a locally installed TypeScript compiler, or the default built in.
+- Will run tslint if you define a tsconfig.json and have it installed.
-- Asynchronously runs the TypeScript compiler behind-the-scenes.
+- Transparently runs the compiler and linter as an async background process.

 Pairs great with [vim-hier](https://github.com/jceb/vim-hier)!
 This plugin highlights Quickfix errors and will help you visually see where problems are.